MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-teams.md

 ## Generate deep links to file in a channel

-The following deep link format can be used in a bot, connector, or message extension card for configuring a deep link to connect to a file in a channel:
+Use the following deep link format can be used in a bot, connector, or message extension card for configuring a deep link to connect to a file in a channel:

 `https://teams.microsoft.com/l/file/<fileId>?tenantId=<tenantId>&fileType=<fileType>&objectURL=<objectURL>&baseUrl=<baseURL>&serviceName=<Name>&threadId=<threadId>&groupId=<groupId>`

 The query parameters are:

 * `fileId`: Unique file ID from Sharepoint Online, also known as `sourcedoc`.
 For example, `1FA202A5-3762-4F10-B550-C04F81F6ACBD`.
-* `tenantId`: Tenant ID such as `0d9b645f-597b-41f0-a2a3-ef103fbd91bb`.
+* `tenantId`: Tenant ID, such as `0d9b645f-597b-41f0-a2a3-ef103fbd91bb`.
 * `fileType`: Supported file type, such as .docx, .pptx, .xlsx, and .pdf.
 * `objectUrl`: Object URL of the file.
 The format is `https://{tenantName}.sharepoint.com/sites/{TeamName}/SharedDocuments/{ChannelName}/FileName.ext`.
 For example, `https://microsoft.sharepoint.com/teams/(filepath)`.
 * `baseUrl`: Base URL of the file.
 The format is `https://{tenantName}.sharepoint.com/sites/{TeamName}`.
 For example, `https://microsoft.sharepoint.com/teams`.